iffy/generalconference/data/eng/1989-10/014-chastity-the-source-of-true-manhood/text.md

-# Chastity: The Source of True Manhood
+# Chastity:The Source of True Manhood

 One day I sat with a handsome, young, prospective missionary as he poured out his sad story through sobs of sorrow, anguish, and remorse.
 I wanted to cry